If you want a fruit tree that produces fruit you'll love, you'll probably buy a grafted fruit tree or you Read more

 If you live in a cold climate, a dwarf cherry shrub may be the best option.
-Back in the 1940s, a breeder in Saskatchewan started to develop hybrid cherry plants that would grow in a shrub-like form.
+Back in the 1940s, a breeder in Saskatchewan called Dr. Les Kerr started to develop compact sour cherry trees that would grow in a shrub-like form.
 When he died, researchers from the University of Saskatchewan took over and continued to work on these plants until they were really happy with the taste of the fruit.

 The team introduced their first dwarf cherry shrub, Carmine Jewel, in 1999.
-They followed up in 2004 with the introduction of "The Romance Series of Cherries" including cultivars named Romeo, Juliet, Crimson Passion, Valentine and Cupid.
-These shrubs produce sour cherries that are perfect for cooking and processing.
-And they are easier to prune than a dwarf sweet cherry would be.
+They followed up in 2004 with the introduction of "The Romance Series of Cherries" including cultivars named Romeo, Juliet, Crimson Passion, Valentine, and Cupid.
+These multi-stemmed trees will grow up to 8 feet tall (2.5 meters) and they produce sour cherries that are perfect for cooking, baking and preserving.
+Some are delicious for fresh eating as well.

-Before you make your choice about whether to plant a dwarf cherry tree or a cherry shrub in your garden consider learning more about the different options.
-I cover both topics in more depth in recent episodes of The Urban Forestry Radio Show and Podcast, which you can listen to below.
+Before you make your choice about whether to plant a dwarf cherry tree or a cherry shrub in your garden, consider learning more about the different options.
+I cover both topics in more depth in episodes 7 and 14 of The Urban Forestry Radio Show and Podcast.

-You can learn more about how to select a dwarf cherry tree that will thrive in your unique conditions in my online workshop in Beginner Fruit Tree Care.
-And then, when you’re ready to shop around and buy a dwarf cherry tree, download my fruit tree nursery resource list so that you can find a nursery that will provide you with exactly that type of cherry you would like to grow in your small garden.
+You can learn more about how to select a dwarf cherry tree that will thrive in your unique conditions in two of my online courses, Researching Fruit Trees for Organic Growing Success or Certificate in Fruit Tree Care.
+When you’re ready to shop around and buy a dwarf cherry tree, download my fruit tree nursery resource list to find a nursery that will provide you with exactly the type of cherry you would like to grow in your small garden.

-So dwarf cherry tree or cherry shrub?
+So, dwarf cherry tree or cherry shrub?
 It's up to you.
-What will you choose?
+Which will you choose?